List of Sonic the Hedgehog printed media: Comic books

 Exclusively in the United Kingdom was a short-lived Sunday comic strip and a series of Christmas annuals.
 Whilst there were some slight connections (both projects occasionally featured the work of regular Sonic the Comic artist Richard Elson), the projects were largely separate from one another, with the Sunday comic and annuals preferring self-contained gag strips over Sonic the Comics continuing plot lines and more mature stance.

-In September 2024, DC X Sonic the Hedgehog was announced.
-The series, written by frequent Sonic writer Ian Flynn, started in March 2025 and was published monthly through July.

 Gamebooks

 A series of six Sonic the Hedgehog Adventure Gamebooks were published in the UK between 1993 and 1996 by Puffin under the Fantail label.